 There are plenty of amazing tripods out there, but the best ones tend to be quite heavy.
 And that’s not acceptable for a backpacking tripod; I’ve tried to find only the ones that weigh less than 4-5 lbs – a weight that is acceptable for me.

-In addition to that, a tripod suitable for backpack will be less than 20” tall when packed down.
+In addition to that, a tripod suitable for a backpack will be less than 20” tall when packed down.
 This allows you to keep it in the side pocket of your backpack, or even store it in the main compartment of most packs designed for backpacking.
 You won’t see any tripods that are taller than 20” when folded in this review.

 Obviously, casual photographers have different needs than professionals.
 A tripod that’s perfect for beginners will probably be far from good for experienced photographers who know exactly what they’re looking for.

 I’ve made sure to include tripods that are suitable for everyone in this review.
 I’m sure you will be able to find something for yourself regardless of your skill level.
-Just keep in mind that the price point is in close correlation with the skill level; tripods for beginners are normally affordable, and are under $50.
+Just keep in mind that the price point is in close correlation with the skill level; tripods for beginners are normally affordable and are under $50.

 The best backpacking tripods for pros tend to be more expensive, but they make up for the hefty price tag with features.
-These are the tripods that allow for comfortable eye level shooting even if you’re over six feet tall, but that are lightweight and pack down to some 18-19”.
+These are the tripods that allow for comfortable eye-level shooting even if you’re over six feet tall, but that are lightweight and pack down to some 18-19”.

-Our top choices feature the best options for different skill levels – casual/amateur, semi-pro and pro.
+Our top choices feature the best options for different skill levels – casual/amateur, semi-pro, and pro.
 If you’re not sure which tripod is the best option for you, scroll down to “Our Favorites” section to see which one we recommend.

 If you need a tripod that allows for comfortable eye-level shooting, make sure to check its maximum height.
-You can find that specification in the product info boxes, and it will let you know if the tripod is compatible with you.
+You can find that specification in the product infoboxes, and it will let you know if the tripod is compatible with you.

 Obviously, tall people will need tripods that can extend to great heights.
-And the good news is that I’ve found plenty of variety when it comes to max height of tripods – I have options for you even if you’re well over six feet tall.
+And the good news is that I’ve found plenty of variety when it comes to a max height of tripods – I have options for you even if you’re well over six feet tall.

-I’ve showed you some tripods that can be converted into monopods; keep in mind that they’re even taller when they’re used as monopods.
+I’ve shown you some tripods that can be converted into monopods; keep in mind that they’re even taller when they’re used as monopods.
 They are resting on one of the tripod legs, which is much taller when entirely straight.

 If you don’t care too much for eye-level shooting, focus on the price point and maximum load capacity instead.

 You should always check the maximum load of a tripod before purchasing it.
 A tripod that can’t handle the weight of your camera with its lens will be pretty much useless.
-If you normally use a compact camera, an action camera or your phone to take photos, you will be fine with a tripod that has a light load capacity.
+If you normally use a compact camera, an action camera, or your phone to take photos, you will be fine with a tripod that has a light load capacity.